andresmha/frontend-nanodegree-mobile-portfolio/README.md

 To get started, check out the repository and inspect the code.

+Optimization:

+* Make Google Analytics JS Async

+* Refactored views/js/main.js -> resizePizzas fucntion.
+** Removed innecesary calculations.
+** Extracted general calculations from loop to be made one single time.

+* Reduced number of pizza elements generated from 200 to 30

 ### Getting started

 #### Part 1: Optimize PageSpeed Insights score for index.html